abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/deploy_ cluster_ automatically.md

 ## Create seven AWS EC2 instance using Terraform

-Using a text editor, save the code below to in a file called `main.tf`
+Using a text editor, save the code below in a file called `main.tf`

 Scroll down to see the information you need to change in `main.tf`